-If you feel an animal is being abused or neglected, please contact our Cruelty Investigator, Eddie O’Cain, at 803.783.1267.
+If you feel an animal is being abused or neglected, please contact your local animal control or law enforcement.

-When reporting an incident of abuse or neglect, we will need you to provide us with the following information:
+When reporting an incident of abuse or neglect, you will need to provide with the following information:

 - An accurate and exact description of the incident witnessed (make sure to include date and time).

 - A detailed description of the animal(s) involved in the incident.

 - The address and a description of the location where the incident occurred.